cockroachdb/docs/v2.1/architecture/storage-layer.md

 Using these tools, you can get consistent data from your database as far back as your garbage collection period.

-### Garbage Collection
+### Garbage collection

 CockroachDB regularly garbage collects MVCC values to reduce the size of data stored on disk.
 To do this, we compact old MVCC values when there is a newer MVCC value with a timestamp that's older than the garbage collection period.
-By default, the garbage collection period is 24 hours, but it can be set at the cluster, database, or table level through [Replication Zones](../configure-replication-zones.html).
+By default, the garbage collection period is 24 hours, but it can be set at the cluster, database, or table level through [replication zones](../configure-replication-zones.html).

-## Interactions with Other Layers
+## Interactions with other layers

-### Storage & Replication Layers
+### Storage and replication layers

-The Storage Layer commits writes from the Raft log to disk, as well as returns requested data (i.e., reads) to the Replication Layer.
+The storage layer commits writes from the Raft log to disk, as well as returns requested data (i.e., reads) to the replication layer.

 ## What's next?